-Now you might think “1955 is a long time ago! of course many of those have come and gone” and you may have some truth there, but the fact remains that these weren’t just “mom and pop” shops, these were the best of the best.
+Now you might think, “1955 is a long time ago!
+Of course many of those have come and gone.”
+And you may have some truth there, but the fact remains that these weren’t just “mom and pop” shops, these were the best of the best.
 The companies that were on top of the world.
-And those who believed they’d stay there forever.
-These were the biggest companies in the world and they’ve died.
+And there were those who believed they’d stay there forever.
+These were the biggest companies in the world and they died.

-If I had the time (and desire, quite frankly) to dig up the list of companies that were running in Sudbury in 1955, or even in 2005, or even in 2010, and that are no longer with us, I think it would be staggering…
+If I had the time (and desire, quite frankly) to dig up the list of companies that were running in Sudbury (or your city) in 1955, or even in 2005, or even in 2010, that are no longer with us, I think it would be staggering…

 Business owners, YOU WORK HARD.
 You are some of the hardest working people on the planet.
 Yet far too many make far less than they deserve.
 Many business owners have simply bought themselves a job.

-A little while ago, I sent and email out titled “How The Arena Will Affect Your Business” where I addressed the truth about BUSINESS in Sudbury.
+A little while ago, I sent out an email titled “How The Arena Will Affect Your Business” where I addressed the truth about BUSINESS in Sudbury.